IELTS Vocabulary N (Part 1)

 non-resident adj.
 Not residing within a given jurisdiction.

 nonchalance n.
-A state of mind indicating lack of interest.
+A state of mind indicating a lack of interest.

 non-combatant n.
 One attached to the army or navy, but having duties other than that of fighting.